Use case: minimise execution times by performing long-running tasks concurrently in separate processes.

 For options on actually launching the daemons, please see the next section.

-The default dispatcher = TRUE
+With the default dispatcher = "process"

-a vector of URLs that remote daemon()
+URLs that remote daemon()

-processes dial in to,
+processes dial in to, with each

-with each daemon having its own unique URL.
+daemon having its own unique URL.

 It is recommended to use a websocket URL starting ws://